zer-art/portfolio/Readme.md

 You can download the latest resume directly from the website using the "Download Resume" button in the header or contact section.

-## 🌐 Live Demo

-> _Host the site on GitHub Pages, Vercel, Netlify, or your preferred platform for a live demo._

 ## 📬 Contact